peterkaltenecker/Flow_cytometry_analysis/README.md

 For learning flow cytometry data handling, cleaning, compensation, gating, transformation and basic plotting in R, I recommend this [tutorial](https://github.com/hally166/R_flowcytometry_course) from Christopher Hall and the following [page](https://med.virginia.edu/flow-cytometry-facility/resources/r-script/).

 Marker expression data needs to be transformed before batch effect correction for which the asinh, or inverse hyperbolic sine, transformation is applied in this workflow.
-Setting an appropiate value of cofactor for the transformation is a crucial step.
+Setting an appropriate value of cofactor for the transformation is a crucial step.
 The following sources may help to figure out what cofactor to use:
 [1.](https://cytoforum.stanford.edu/viewtopic.php?f=3&t=1498)
 [2.](https://github.com/maxentile/advanced-ml-project/issues/2)
 [3.](https://www.researchgate.net/figure/Selecting-the-optimal-value-of-cofactor-using-flowScape-The-distributions-of-CompControl_fig2_224915947)